punctualprocrastinator/AMechanistic-Analysis-of-Activation-Steering-for-Bias-Mitigation-in-GPT-2-Large/README.md

 # A Mechanistic Analysis of Activation Steering for Bias Mitigation in GPT-2 Large

-This repository contains the official implementation for the paper "A Mechanistic Analysis of Activation Steering for Bias Mitigation in GPT-2 Large," accepted to the 2nd Workshop on Mechanistic Interpretability at NeurIPS 2024.
+This repository contains the official implementation for the paper "A Mechanistic Analysis of Activation Steering for Bias Mitigation in GPT-2 Large,"

 This project presents an end-to-end system that uses techniques from mechanistic interpretability to identify and actively mitigate bias within the internal workings of the GPT-2 Large model.